zackiles/cdp-proxy-interceptor/README.md

    import { chromium } from 'npm:playwright';

-   const proxyServerPort = // Add the port you configured in the .env for the proxy const browser = await chromium.connectOverCDP(`ws://localhost:${proxyServerPort}/devtools/browser`);
+   const proxyServerPort = // Add the port you configured in the .env for the proxy
+   // No need to launch() your browser, use Playwrights direct connectOverCDP() method to connect to the proxy const browser = await chromium.connectOverCDP(`ws://localhost:${proxyServerPort}/devtools/browser`);
     // Do your regular stuff with Playwright as normal
    ```